 What is VWD?Von Willebrand disease (VWD) is an inherited disorder that affects the blood's ability to clot.

 VWD is almost always inherited.
 This means it is passed from parents to children.
 People with the disorder may have low levels of a blood protein called von Willebrand factor.
 It helps the platelets in blood stick together to stop bleeding.
 Sometimes von Willebrand factor is present, but not working well.
 VWD may also cause problems with another clotting protein in the blood known as factor VIII.

 There are 3 main types of VWD:

 - Type 1.
 The mildest and most common form.
-Your child has a low level of von Willebrand factor and possibly a low factor VIII levels.
+Your child has low levels of von Willebrand factor and may have low levels of factor VIII.

 - Type 2.
 There are 4 subtypes of Type 2 VWD.
 Each is treated differently.
 Your child has von Willebrand factor in the blood, but it doesn't work properly.

 - Type 3.
 The most severe and rarest form.
 Your child has no von Willebrand factor and low levels of factor VIII.
 This type can cause serious bleeding in your child, from infancy into childhood.